 The Quadra, at 1055 Homer Street, became Vancouver’s first (and to this day, only) lesbian-owned and lesbian-orientated bar.
 The bar hosted male drag shows, which they called the Quadra Players.
-The bar was co-owned by Suzan Krieger and Heather Farquahar and unfortunately closed after only 18 months.
+The bar was co-owned by Suzan Krieger and Heather Farquhar and unfortunately closed after 4 years.
 (Source: The Georgia Straight)

 FEB 5, 1981